ECE regulation 65

 What does R65 lighting have to comply with?

-Lighting covered by the R65 standard must have minimum light output and broad visibility.
+R65 lighting should have minimum light output and wide visibility.
 The light must be detectable 360° horizontally and 8° vertically and provide sufficient intensity to warn effectively both day and night.
 Note that depending on the required application and the environment in which the vehicle is used, a distinction is made between ECE R65 Class 1 and ECE R65 Class 2.
 You can read exactly what the differences are between these classes in our in-depth blog on ECE R65 Class 2.

 How do you recognise approved ECE R65 lights?

-Approved lights carry a marking, such as E9 R65 or E1 R65, which indicates that the product has been officially tested and complies with European regulations.
-Always check this mark before purchasing or installing lighting.
+Approved lights are marked, such as E9 65R TA1.
+T = category T, A = amber, 1 = class 1, which indicates that the product has been officially tested and complies with European regulations.
+Always check this certification mark before purchasing or installing lighting.

 Are ECE R65 flashing beacons mandatory?